 The University has established partnerships with all of Iowa's community colleges so that Iowans who earn an associate's degree at their community college can continue to live and work in their communities while earning a degree from the University of Iowa.

-For information about programs, procedures, and enrollment, contact the Division of Continuing Education.
+For information about programs, procedures, and enrollment, contact Distance and Online Education.